 A good reputation is crucial to the success of your business and it must be protected.
-Disparaging statements made about your business by disgruntled ex-employees or other third parties can cause serious reputational damage.
+Critical statements made about your business can cause serious reputational damage.
 Such statements can erode consumer trust, lead to a loss of custom and significantly impact revenue.
 If the statements have been communicated to a third party and are false, the maker of the statements and anyone who publishes them may be liable for defamation.

 Contents: